KaiserHK/DemoQA-GUI-Automation-Test/README.md

 # DemoQA GUI Automation Test
-This repository contains some example code and documentation for browser testing the DemoQA BookStore web application.
+This repository contains code and documentation for browser testing the DemoQA BookStore web application.
 The DemoQA BookStore is a small web app that is used by QA and Test Automation Engineers to practice and showcase their abilities.
 Here is the URL to the login page of the application: https://demoqa.com/login.

 # Technologies
 For this project, I chose to utilize Python (3.12.1) with the following modules: